Frequently Asked Questions

-Crime Stoppers is a registered charitable organization that takes calls from individuals who want to report information about a crime and wish to remain totally anonymous.
+Crime Stoppers is a registered charitable organization that receives calls and tips online from individuals who want to report information about a crime and wish to remain totally anonymous.
 Crime Stoppers is one way that citizens can assist law enforcement by providing information and never having to identify themselves or testify in court.

 Crime Stoppers takes tips about crimes that have already been committed or are about to occur.
 Crime Stoppers also takes information regarding the whereabouts of wanted persons, stolen property, narcotics, or any other criminal activity.
 If you’re not sure that what you saw or heard is really a crime, call anyway.
 Let law enforcement decide if it’s worth investigating.
 It may be the missing piece of the puzzle or clue to a big crime.